-The Municipality has the indigent register where all individuals not affording to pay for basic services has gone through the application process and those who were found to earn little/ dependent on government grants has their applications successful.
-The Indigent register and Indigent Policy were reviewed and adopted after the 2017/2018 financial year strategic planning.
+The Municipality has the indigent register where all individuals not affording to pay for basic services has gone through the application process and those who were found to earn little/dependent on government grants has their applications successful.
+The Indigent register and Indigent Policy were reviewed and adopted during the 2018/2019 financial year strategic planning.